bzapatapottypal/Pottypal/README.md

 - Real-Time Updates: See real-time updates on restroom availability and user reviews.

 # Technologies Used 💻
-- React Native for cross-platform mobile app development (iOS & Android)
+- React Native with Expo for cross-platform mobile app development (iOS & Android)
 - Firebase for backend services including:
     - Authentication (email, Google, Facebook login)
     - Firestore for real-time database
     - Cloud Storage for user-uploaded photos
-- Google Maps API or Mapbox for map integration
+- Google Maps and Mapbox for map integration
 - Redux Toolkit for state management

 # Getting Started 🚀